Micro Machines is a top down racing game that puts you in control of a whole host of different and pint-sized vehicles across various courses.

-Sound is ok but it’s not really about that, it works well and that’s about it but it’s really about the escapism that the game evokes.
+Sound is OK but it’s not really about that, it works well and that’s about it but it’s really about the escapism that the game provides.

 The sheer childhood joy of secretly creating a ramp out of schoolbooks and subtly driving it around with your pal next to you whilst the teacher isn’t looking is encapsulated here and is well worth picking up today and adding it your collection, if you haven’t already.